A reader named Carole once asked me a very straightforward question:

 In other words, some might argue that today’s bird in hand — a deduction on contributions — is better than tax-free withdrawals at some future date.
 After all, while it’s unlikely, Congress theoretically could change the rules and start taxing Roth IRA withdrawals.
 Then, of course, there’s also the possibility you may not live to see your golden years.

 There are calculators online that are supposed to help you decide.
-Here’s one from Money Chimp, here’s one from Bankrate, and here’s one specifically for those in TSP plans.
 But all require you to know the unknowable: how much you’re going to earn on your investments, and your tax bracket after retirement.

 Doing a Roth rollover

-About half of employers are allowing plan participants to convert existing 401(k) balances from regular to Roth.
+Many employers allow plan participants to convert existing 401(k) balances from regular to Roth.
 The basics are simple.
-You simply designate all or part of your existing 401(k) to Roth and pay the income taxes on the amount you convert.
+You simply designate all or part of your existing 401(k) to a Roth and pay the income taxes on the amount you convert.

 As for TSPs, according to the Federal Retirement Thrift Investment Board, you can’t convert existing TSP balances to Roth.
 You can, however, designate future contributions as Roth, either in whole or in part.